 Note: Use the date of resolution as the invoice's received date in RHW, and date-stamp the invoice with that date.

-If a medical billing lacks the required invoice data, but all other information on the billing is accurate and complete, the VR staff member attaches the RHW system-generated invoicefor the SA to the medical billing and uses it in place of an invoice.
+If a medical billing lacks the required invoice data, but all other information on the billing is accurate and complete, the VR staff member attaches the RHW system-generated billing cover sheet for the SA to the medical billing and uses it in place of an invoice.

 D-208-4: Invoice Is Not Received

-The VR staff member must not enter an invoice-received-date in RHW before receiving the invoice.
+The VR staff member must not enter an invoice-received-date in RHW before receiving and verifying the invoice.

 When vendors do not submit invoices in a timely manner, the VR staff member follows up with the service provider by contacting the provider's accounts payable department.

-If the provider does not have an invoicing system or template, the VR staff member:

-prints the RHW standard invoice for the SA; and
+If the provider does not have an invoicing system or template, the VR staff member refers the provider to the invoice templates posted on the UNTWISE website for examples of invoices that include all required elements.

-sends the invoice to the provider for completion and resubmission to VR.

 …

 D-211: Setting Up and Paying Providers